I might have said Fenton, Missouri at the show open, but I knew it was Ferguson, and I said Ferguson the last time I referenced it.

 The Iraqi parliament didn't sign on to it.

-And he accepted a very watered Obama did a very watered-down version involving a mission of a very few U.S. soldiers returning just to protect the embassy.
+And he accepted a very watered, Obama did, a very watered-down version Involving a mission of a very few U.S. soldiers returning just to protect the embassy.

 You've heard that trick that these guys play, too, right?

-In fact, the early days of Iraq, we're just sending some troops.
+Well, yeah, in fact, the early days of Iraq, we're just sending some troops.

 They're just there to guard the embassy.